railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_control.rst

    pair: control; delivery
    pair: control; invoicing

-Depending on the configuration of the order, several different possible consequences can follow.
-Three fields determine the future behaviour of an order:
+The way the order is configured will determine its future behaviour:

 * :guilabel:`Picking Policy` : ``Partial Delivery`` or ``Complete Delivery``,